kletobias/p2022/_projects/deep-dive-tabular-data-pt-2.md

 A reason why tree based models are one of the best model types when it comes to understanding the model and the splits a fitted model created lies in the fact, that there is a good infrastructure for this type of model when it comes to libraries and functions created for that purpose.
-That and the fact, that this type of model has a transparent and fairly easy to understand structure.
+That and the fact that this type of model has a transparent and fairly easy to understand structure.
 The tree based models we use for understanding are ones, where the tree or the trees in the case of the `RandomForestRegressor` are intentionally kept weak.
 This is